ygao36Buffalo/truebluegy.github.io/content/authors/admin/_index.md

 ## About Me

 Yang Gao is an associate professor at the South China University of Technology.
+Prior to my current role, I gained valuable experience as a Postdoctoral Researcher at Northwestern University from August 2021 to May 2022.
 His research interests include Human-computer-interaction, wearable computing, and AI.
 He leads the human-computer-interaction group.